Scherf founded his doll factory in the "Town of Toys" Sonneberg, Germany in

-(A.M.) and Scherf markings (Made in Germany P.Sch.), sleep eyes, feathered brows, open mouth on an all composition jointed body with stick legs. market, as denoted by her elongated cylindrical upper leg thighs, a doll still sell her for $1.00, we call this a bigger bang for your buck.
+(A.M.) and Scherf markings (Made in Germany P.Sch.), sleep eyes, feathered brows, open mouth on an all composition jointed body with stick legs.

+the American market, as denoted by her elongated cylindrical upper leg costs and still sell her for $1.00, we call this a big bang for your buck.